What is Plantar Fasciitis?

 Phase 5: Restore Normal Foot Biomechanics

 Your foot biomechanics are the main predisposing factor for plantar fasciitis.
-After a biomechanical assessment, we may recommend a soft orthotic or a custom-made orthotic prescribed by a podiatrist.
+We may recommend a soft orthotic or a custom-made orthotic prescribed by a podiatrist after a biomechanical assessment.

 Phase 6: Improve Your Running and Landing Technique

-If your plantar fasciitis has been caused by sport, it is usually during repetitive activities, which place enormous forces on your plantar fascia.
+If your plantar fasciitis originates from training, it is usually during repetitive activities, which place enormous forces on your plantar fascia.

-To prevent a recurrence as you return to your sport, your physiotherapist will guide you with technique correction and exercises to address these critical components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+To prevent a recurrence as you return to your sport, your physiotherapist will guide you with technique correction and exercises to address these critical components of rehabilitation to avoid repeated bouts.

 Depending on what your sport or lifestyle entails, a speed, agility, proprioception and power program customised to prepare you for light sport-specific training.